zynesis/nzia-website/content/_index.en.md

             title: Head of EMEA
             description: Business and tech development best describe Franklin’s career focus.
 He has been in the tech development space as a technologist, venture capitalist, and consultant for over 10 years.
             image: franklin_ngamga
+        non_human_members:
+          - name: Norton Rose Fulbright
+            title: Legal Counsel
+            description: One of the largest, most established law firms in the world, with 4,000 lawyers in over 60 offices worldwide.
+The firm is a global thought leader and legal advisor in the blockchain and cryptocurrency space.
+            image: norton_rose_fulbright
     get_in_touch:
       headline: Get in touch
       subhead: "Send us a message with the form or an email to:"